puppetlabs/bolt/documentation/experimental_features.md

 This feature was introduced in [Bolt 3.21.0]().

-Configuration policies are public classes that can be assigned directly to one or more nodes via the Bolt command line.
-Policies are Puppet code stored in .pp files.
+Configuration policies are public classes that can be assigned directly to one or more nodes.
+Policies are Puppet code stored in the `manifests/` directory of modules on the modulepath. files.

 Policies can be accessed through the `policy` subcommand, with `apply`, `new`